TNC-Geospatial-Conservation-Tech/ocs-2026-training/3_Advanced/README.md

 ⚠️ **NOTE**: Binder instances are **ephemeral** and **no changes will be saved**.
 Download workbooks or follow instructions below to create a compute environment for long term use.

-Please note that the this maps to a separate repo specific for usage with Binder.
+Please note that this maps to a separate repo specific for usage with Binder.
 The source is fundamentally the same but the environment dependencies have been chosen for compatibility with Binder.

 ## Post Training Instructions